 We really lucked out with the people we shared the cabin with, but something tells me, anyone who braves the 3 1/2 hour hike in the snow HAS to be cool.

 Around noon we quickly packed up our gear and made our descent back down the mountain to go home.
 Our group decided to take another trail back down.
-This particular trail lead us along another ridge with spectacular views of the mountain.
-I mean… I can’t even describe the scenery adequately with words.
+This particular trail leads us along another ridge with spectacular views of the mountain.
+I mean, I can’t even describe the scenery adequately with words.
 Saying gorgeous doesn’t do it justice, awe-inspiring may be a better fit.

 Tilly Jane A-Frame was a phenomenal experience, and both Kieran and I are excited to go back!

 Note… The majority of our gear was purchased at REI.
 Even though I provided links to REI’s site, I was NOT paid to do so.
 We are REI members and enjoy shopping at their store.
 I wanted to share links to the equipment we used, in case readers need some idea of what to get.